guidemetothemoon/kristhecodingunicorn/content/english/about.md

 🌱 Volunteer at animal shelter;

-Other than that, I\'m a cat mom, a Witcher fan, I love books, photography, puzzles, board games, cats and unicorns.
-I am also an active supporter of sustainability, including sustainable software engineering, and animal welfare - I have been a vegetarian for over 8 years and vegan for over 3 years.
-I\'m an eager nature addict as well - photo below was taken in Oslofjord area, one of the most known inlets in the Eastern Norway, which is known for a multitude of idyllic towns and villages that are full of exploration opportunities for the tourists.
+On a personal note, I love reading books, photography, puzzles, board games, drawing and hiking.
+I am an active supporter of sustainability in tech and outside of it, and animal welfare.
+I have been a vegetarian for over 8 years and vegan for over 3 years.
+I'm an eager nature addict as well - photo below was taken in Oslofjord area, one of the most known inlets in the Eastern Norway, which is known for a multitude of idyllic towns and villages that are full of exploration opportunities for the tourists.

 Anyway, thanks for stopping by!
-Check out the blog and tech tips section and stay tuned for the coming updates.☕🦾
+Check out the blog and tech tips section and stay tuned for the coming updates. ☕ 🦾

 See you there! 🤗

 ![Photo of myself on a mountain trip](../images/about.jpg)